Effect-TS/schema/README.md

 S.string.pipe(S.lowercased()); // verifies that a string is lowercased
 ```

-**Note**: The `trimmed` combinator does not make any transformations, it only validates.
-If what you were looking for was a combinator to trim strings, then check out the `trim` combinator ot the `Trim` schema.
+**Note**: The `trimmed` filter does not make any transformations, it only validates.
+If what you were looking for was a combinator to trim strings, then check out the `Trim` schema.

 ### Number filters